throughnothing/Panky/README.md

 # NAME

-Panky - Panky is a chatting, github, and jenkins loving web-app
+Panky - Panky is a chatty, github-and-ci helper bot for your team

 # VERSION